Windower/Lua/addons/findAll/README.md

 * **_query_** the word you are looking for.

 ### Examples ###
-Search for "thaumas" on all your characters
+Search for "thaumas" on all your characters.

 ```
 findall thaumas
 ```
-Search for "thaumas" on "alpha" and "beta" characters
+Search for "thaumas" on "alpha" and "beta" characters.

 ```
 findall :alpha :beta thaumas
 ```
-Show all the items stored on "omega"
+Show all the items stored on "omega".

 ```
 findall :omega